realmattimatt/Data_Analysis1/README.md

 <p>A study group member pointed out that the date format in the Multiple_year_stock_data.xlxs, was already in the 01/02/2020 format.
 I did find out how to format the code in the Macro to run this on all sheets even though I didn't have to.
 Was great to laugh at it while learning. </p>

 #### Sources:
 1. Google
+2. Xpert learning
-2. Mpls Study Group in person.
+3. Mpls Study Group in person.
-3. Chat Gpt
+4. Chat Gpt
-4. Stackoverflow
+5. Stackoverflow
-5. Tutor Brandon Wong helped optimize some of my code.
+6. Tutor Brandon Wong helped optimize some of my code.